 The Demolisher was the fifth feature film for Canadian director Gabriel Carrer.
-He has previously made Desperate Souls (2005), If a Tree Falls (2010), Kill (2011) and In the House of Flies (2012) and the subsequent Death at Scenic Drive (2019) and For the Sake of Vicious (2020), as well as wrote/produced Death at Scenic Drive (2019), all of which are horror films.
+He has previously made Desperate Souls (2005), If a Tree Falls (2010), Kill (2011) and In the House of Flies (2012), and the subsequent Death at Scenic Drive (2019) and For the Sake of Vicious (2020).
 None of these gives the appearance of having attained widespread release.

 It was difficult to know how to take The Demolisher.
 The program guide for the Vancouver International Film Festival, where it was screening, alikened it to Drive (2011) and the works of John Carpenter and Walter Hill.
 The expectation was of a gritty-edged revenge thriller that came with oodles of style and tension or else redefined the genre.
 You expected something of a modern Death Wish (1974) or, given the poster image we get of Ry Barrett in riot gear, perhaps something like The Exterminator (1980) or even PsychoCop (1989).
 The title makes it feel like one of the 1980s action movie that came out in the aftermath of The Terminator (1984).